 Clinical Tools and Peer-Reviewed Publications

-ONF has developed and released the Guidelines for Concussion/Mild Traumatic Brain Injury and Persistent Symptoms 3rd Edition to enable health care practitioners to provide enhanced care for adults (18 years and older) who are living with the effects of the injury.
+Ontario Ministry of Health has developed and released the Living Concussion Guidelines to enable health care practitioners to provide enhanced care for adults (18 years and older) who are living with the effects of the injury.

 Concussion Awareness Training Tool (CATT)